alistairmacvicar/Vehicle-Telemetry-Dashboard/.github/instructions/typescript.instructions.md

 ## Testing Expectations

+**TypeScript-Specific Testing Notes**:

-- Add or update unit tests with the project's framework and naming style.
+- Use the project's testing framework (Jest, Vitest, etc.) and match existing naming conventions
-- Expand integration or end-to-end suites when behavior crosses modules or platform APIs.
-- Run targeted test scripts for quick feedback before submitting.
-- Avoid brittle timing assertions; prefer fake timers or injected clocks.
+- Leverage TypeScript's type system in tests - avoid `any`, use proper type assertions
+- Use type-safe mocking libraries that preserve TypeScript types
+- For Playwright E2E tests, see #file:playwright-typescript.instructions.md
+- Prefer fake timers (`jest.useFakeTimers()`) over `setTimeout` in tests for time-dependent code

 ## Performance & Reliability

+**TypeScript-Specific Performance Notes**:

-- Lazy-load heavy dependencies and dispose them when done.
+- Lazy-load heavy dependencies and dispose them when done
-- Defer expensive work until users need it.
-- Batch or debounce high-frequency events to reduce thrash.
+- Use TypeScript's type narrowing to avoid runtime type checks
+- Prefer `const` enum for eliminated runtime overhead (when appropriate)
+- Avoid excessive use of decorators and reflection (significant runtime cost)
+- Use `as const` for literal types to enable better tree-shaking
-- Track resource lifetimes to prevent leaks.
+- Track resource lifetimes to prevent memory leaks (event listeners, timers, subscriptions)

 ## Documentation & Comments